khakhalin/notes/keywords/bash.md

     * `cd -` teleports us to where you have been before the last `cd` command.
 Which means that doing `cd -` repeatedly will teleport you back and forth between two different folders.
 * `pushd` - remember current location (like a clipboard, but for location).
 After doing that, you can go to the new location, and then teleport back with `popd`.
 It's literally a stack of locations. (🔥 Not sure I understand how it works, as when I type it on other machine, it says "no other directory" - does it mean that it actually needs a parameter? 🔥 )
     * Allegedly it's possible to remember locations by name, but I can't make it work 🔥
+* `program_name --help`, or `help program_name` - On some systems (e.g. Windows PowerShell), shows help for a command.
+* `man program_name` - shows a manual (nice, long) for a command.
-* To see a brief help for the program, do `program_name --help`, or `help program_name` (🔥 does it work on Mac as well, or only on Windows?).
-For a long extensive and better formatted manual, do `man program_name`.
-On linux, instead of dumping the content into an infinite scrollable screen, these commands start some sort of an editor, so you have to press "Enter" to scroll, and eventually press either `q` or `ZZ` to exit (see below).
+    * On Mac/Linux, instead of dumping the content into an infinite scrollable screen, these commands start some sort of an editor, so you have to press "Enter" to scroll, and eventually press `q`to exit (see below).
+* `history` - shows full history of commands
+    * `history | grep 'keyword'` - looks for this keywords among your commands.
+Except that next time you'll find this search line as well, as it also contains the keyword, so it's kidna polluting your history lol
-* `exit` exits the terminal :)
+* `exit` - exits the terminal :)

 **See**
 * `ls` - list current folder content